PhantomAppDevelopment/firebase-as3/auth/README.md

 We created another `URLRequest` with 2 parameters:

-* `requestUri` is the URI that contains the `code`, this code will be parsed by the Google Identity Toolkit servers and then used to connect to their respective OAuth servers to retrieve the logged in user profile information.
+* `requestUri` is the URI that contains the `code`, this code will be parsed by the Google Identity Toolkit service and then used to retrieve the logged in user profile information from the choosen provider.
 * `sessionId` is from the very start when we requested the `authUri`.

 Now we add the `registerComplete` function that will contain the logged in user information.